-If any of your stocks went through any reorganizations during the year such as splits, spinoffs, mergers or reclassified distributions or if you transferred any stock to pay a withdrawal, you'll also need an "Unrealized Gain/Loss" report because those actions will probably have affected the cost basis of your stock.
-In TD Ameritrade, you get it by going to this tab.
-You'll get this page where you can see the cost basis details for each lot of each stock that was affected by the reorganization.
-You'll be comparing this to an "Investment Lot Cost Basis" report in bivio to see if you've recorded it as your broker has.
-Slide 26
+If any of your stocks went through reorganizations during the year such as splits, spinoffs, or mergers, or if you transferred any stock to pay a member withdrawal, you will also need an "Unrealized Gain/Loss" report because those actions affected the cost basis of your stock.

+In Schwab, you find it by going to the "Positions" tab.
+This summary page shows the stocks your club still owns.
+To see the cost basis details for each lot of each stock that was affected by the reorganization, click on the down arrow on the far right of the stock to open up a menu.